britram/pins/draft-trammell-inip-pins-latest.md

 # Introduction

-[EDITOR'S NOTE: say nice things about DNS here]
+[EDITOR'S NOTE: frontmatter: say nice things about DNS, point out that it's one point in a design space, introduce exercise to define what we mean by "good" with respect to this design space]

+# Terminology

+[EDITOR'S NOTE: need to make a terminology unification pass]

-# Functions
+# Query Interface: Mappings

-At its core, a naming service must provide a few basic functions, associating a subject of a query with information about that subject.
+At its core, a naming service must provide a few basic functions for queriers, associating a subject of a query with information about that subject.
 The information available from a naming service is that which is necessary for a querier to establish a connection with some other entity in the Internet, given a name identifying it.

 ## Name to Address